Reading time: 3 minutes

 - Experiences the inability to work because of a lack of childcare services due to COVID-19.

-- Employers have been ordered closed or reduced the operating hours due to COVID-19.
+- Employers have been ordered to close or reduce the operating hours due to COVID-19.

 - Finds out a job offer has been rescinded, or the start date has been delayed due to COVID-19.